What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 Sunset falls on Mt Kilimanjaro!
 Photo by Kureng Workx on Pexels.com

-Mount Kilimanjaro is easier to access than the majority of the other Seven Summits.
+Also, Mount Kilimanjaro is easier to access than the majority of the other Seven Summits.
 Firstly, regular flights from Europe and elsewhere operate frequently into Kilimanjaro Airport.
 As well as that, there are great hotels and equipment hire stores surrounding Kilimanjaro.

 BOOK your stay near Mt Kilimanjaro here!

-Climbing Kilimanjaro’s Highest peak (Kibo)
+Climbing Mount Kilimanjaro’s Highest peak (Kibo)

 Snow-covered Kibo Peak on Mt Kilimanjaro